siduction/sidu-manual/data/en/0301-hd-install_en.md

 ~# adduser <username>
 ~~~

-Pressing Enter leads to further options that allow fine-tuning.
-This is followed by a prompt to type the password twice.
+Pressing the Enter key will bring up more options that allow additional settings.
+Finally, there is a prompt to type the password twice.

 siduction specific desktop icons (for the manual and IRC) must be added yourself.